Antha/DetectSimilarity/README.md

 # DetectSimilarity
-This Algorithm Can Detect Similarity Among Papers
+This Algorithm Can Detect Similarity Among Papers.
-Open it with Net Beans IDE &.0 or Higher
+Open it with NetBeans IDE &.0 or Higher.